Viola Desmond: Biography

 Viola Desmond was born on July 6, 1914, one of ten children of James Albert and Gwendolin Irene (née Johnson) Davis.
-Viola was raised by her father and mother in Halifax.
+She was raised by her father and mother in Halifax.
+In 1917, Viola, then three years old, was one of many to be injured in the Halifax Explosion, which she survived along with her entire family.
 Viola's father worked as a stevedore for a number of years before he became a barber.

 Growing up, Desmond noted the absence of professional hair and skin-care products for black women and set her sights on addressing this need.
 Being of African descent, she was not allowed to train to become a beautician in Halifax, so she left and received beautician training in Montreal, Atlantic City, and one of Madam C. J. Walker's beauty schools in New York.
 Upon finishing her training, Desmond returned to Halifax to start her own hair salon called Vi's Studio of Beauty Culture.
 Her clients included Portia White and Gwen Jenkins, later the first black nurse in Nova Scotia.

 In addition to the salon, Desmond opened The Desmond School of Beauty Culture so that black women would not have to travel as far as they had to receive proper training.
 Catering to women from Nova Scotia, New Brunswick and Quebec, the school operated using a vertical integration framework.
 Students were provided with the skills required to open their own businesses and provide jobs for other black women within their communities.
 Each year as many as fifteen women graduated from the school, all of whom had been denied admission to whites-only training schools.
 Desmond also started her own line of beauty products, Vi's Beauty Products, which she marketed and sold herself.